joelparkerhenderson/system-quality-attributes/doc/monitorability/index.md

 </span>

+**Define monitorable:** <span data-chatgpt-prompt="define monitorable (computers and software)">Monitorable refers to the ability of a computer system or software to be easily observed, tracked, and analyzed for changes or issues.
+This can include monitoring system performance, network traffic, user activity, and other relevant metrics to ensure the system is operating efficiently and effectively.
+Essentially, a monitorable system is one that allows for easy monitoring and analysis of its various components and activities.</span>

 ## See Also

 * [Wikipedia](TODO): the degree to which it is possible to monitor the system.

 * [Dictionary]()

-* [OpenAI: monitorable](https:://openai.com): <span data-chatgpt-prompt="define monitorable (computers and software)">Monitorable refers to the ability of a computer system or software to be easily observed, tracked, and analyzed for changes or issues.
-This can include monitoring system performance, network traffic, user activity, and other relevant metrics to ensure the system is operating efficiently and effectively.
-Essentially, a monitorable system is one that allows for easy monitoring and analysis of its various components and activities.</span>